 Under the Wage Credit Scheme introduced in the 2013 Budget, the Government subsidises 40 per cent of pay rises given to Singaporean workers earning up to $4,000 a month.
 It expires next year.

-- Mr Victor Mills, the chief operating officer and acting chief executive of the Singapore International Chamber of Commerce, saying firms should do the most appropriate thing for the companies and their employees
+Mr Victor Mills, the chief operating officer and acting chief executive of the Singapore International Chamber of Commerce, said firms "should do the most appropriate thing for the companies and their employees".